-The Actionstep Webform builder allows you to create webforms which connect your public-facing website with your Actionstep system.
+The Actionstep webform builder allows you to create webforms that connect your public-facing website with your Actionstep system.

-In this article, we will take you through how to create a webform so that it can be placed on your companies website.
+In this article, we will take you through how to create a webform so that it can be placed on your company's website.

 Creating a Webform

 Go to More > Webforms > Form Manager to see a list of any existing webforms.
-You nare able tlick on the name of an existing webform to be able to edit it.
+You can click on the name of an existing webform to edit it.

 To create a new webform, select "New Webforms" in the top right of the screen to launch the form manager.